The Chomps “Lookout World” / “Kiss My Lips” on Kool Kat

 The Chomps Kool Kat 45 Lookout World

-The Chomps released one pop side, “Kiss My Lips (One More Time)” (Kaplan, Rabinowitz for Chetkay, BMI and Floss, BMI) b/w a nifty, tongue-in-cheek biker tribute, “Lookout World” (Wilkins, Kaplan for Chetkay, BMI) on Kool Kat KK-1002 in 1968.
+The Chomps were a group from Ypsilanti, Michigan, near Ann Arbor.
+The Chomps released one single with a pop side, “Kiss My Lips (One More Time)” backed with a nifty, tongue-in-cheek biker tribute, “Lookout World” on Kool Kat KK-1002 in 1968.

-Copyright records show the names on the labels as Steve Rabinowitz and Eddy Marvin Kaplan, a songwriting team who sometimes used the aliases Steve Robins and Eddy Kay.
+Copyright records show the names as Steve Rabinowitz and Eddy Marvin Kaplan, a songwriting team who sometimes used the aliases Steve Robins and Eddy Kay.
 Eddy Kaplan produced and arranged the Chomps single, and produced other area singles, like the Trademarks “If I Was Gone”.
-I’m not sure who Wilkins refers to.

 Kool Kat is otherwise a soul label, run by M.S.K.
 Productions, Detroit, Michigan.
 The Chomps was a Columbia custom pressing, ZTSC 127041/2